 - Professor José Roberto (Beto) Juárez Jr., University of Denver, Sturm College of Law

 - Language — Taught in Spanish

-This course will use the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR) and the North American Free Trade Agreement (NAFTA) to examine the legal framework regulating foreign investment in Central America and Mexico.
+This course uses the United States Free Trade Agreement (CAFTA-DR) and the North American Free Trade Agreement (NAFTA) to examine the legal framework regulating foreign investment in Central America and Mexico.
 With ratification of CAFTA-DR, Guatemala opened its doors not only to trade but also to foreign investment, including from U.S. companies looking to do business in Guatemala.
 While the CAFTA-DR includes norms that govern the relationship between foreign investors and Member States, the domestic laws of each Member State continue to provide the central regulatory structure that governs relations among the parties, including in the areas of commerce, intellectual property, labor and the environment.
 This introductory course examines the principal commercial norms that apply to foreign investors in Guatemala, with special emphasis on the law of contracts.
 The course will examine the comparable norms applicable under NAFTA, and will also discuss how CAFTA's ratification has promoted rule of law reforms in Guatemala in the areas of commerce, intellectual property, labor and the environment.

 - Language — Taught in English

-Legal Spanish for U.S. Lawyers — two (2) units, graded
+Lawyering Across Borders — two (2) units, graded

 Pacific McGeorge School of Law